dgrmunch/sciartlab/content/projects/lab-academy.md

 > Lab Academy is the educational brand of SciArt Lab.
 Here you will find information about our academic projects, workshops, master classes and educational activities.

-## STEAM Education & Commons Production
+## STEAM Education & Fun Science for Kids

 We believe in decentralized collaboration and collective production of knowledge.
 In addition to partnerships with universities and companies, we have an open network of collaborators oriented to contribute to the production of commons.